rax552/ChessBoard/README.md

 # ChessBoard
-ChessBoard Using HTML5 &amp; CSS3
+Make a ChessBoard Using HTML5 &amp; CSS3